AlextheYounga/image-factory/README.md

 # README

-This app uses the awesome webffi gem: https://github.com/le0pard/webp-ffi Please follow the steps from gem Readme
+This app uses the awesome webffi gem: https://github.com/le0pard/webp-ffi

+Please follow the steps from gem Readme.

 All image manipulation programs are found in the lib/tasks folder.